 - Disney Villain Death: The first of many Indiana Jones villains to plunge to their death, when Indy rams his car off a cliff.

 - The Dragon: To Dietrich who spends most of his time with and is Dietrich's primary enforcer.

-- Flat Character: Besides being a nazi working for Dietrich he doesn't have much of a personallity.
+- Flat Character: Besides being a Nazi working for Dietrich he doesn't have much of a personality.

 - Last-Name Basis: The only main villain in the film without a first name.

 - Lean and Mean: Shorter and thinner than Dietrich, with much more angular features.

 - Mook Lieutenant: Serves as Dietrich's gofer at Tanis.

 - The Quiet One: He only line is the dialogue written above.
 Aside that, he's mostly silent.

 - Satellite Character: Although he has a name and his actor is billed in the opening credits, there's really nothing to him except that he's "the other Nazi officer with Dietrich."
 The Novelization even emphasizes this, describing him as "Dietrich's shadow" and little else.